blockchain-group/DIRECTGO/README.md

 5. [f_min, x_min, history] = algorithm(P, OPTS, D);
 ```

 The left side of the equations specifies the output parameters.
-After the termination, the algorithm returns the best objective value `f_min`, solution point `x_min`, and history of the algorithmic performance during all iterations `history`.
-The information presented here is: the iteration number, the total number of objective function evaluations, the current minimal value, and the total execution time.
+After the termination, the algorithm returns the best objective value `f_min`, solution point `x_min`, and the history of the algorithmic performance during all iterations `history`.
+The information presented here is the iteration number, the total number of objective function evaluations, the current minimum value, and the total execution time.

-On the right side, the algorithm name `algorithm` and at least one input parameters are needed to specify.
+On the right side, the algorithm name `algorithm` and at least one input parameter are needed to specify.
 The first one is the problem structure `P` consisting of an objective function:

 ```matlab
 >> P.f = 'objfun';